Ladvace/WiseMan-DiscordBot/README.md

 Create an `.ENV` file and replace `*TOKEN*` with the token.
 You can take the token from [discord developers page](https://discordapp.com/developers/applications/) > Bot

+Follow the firebase guide below for firebase configuration instead

 ```
 $ TOKEN="*TOKEN*"